mcoirad/the-grunfeld/_executives/Danny Ainge_['BOS', 'UTA'].md

   <li>Drafted Jeff Green with 5th pick but was worth 15th pick.</li>

-  <li>Drafted Avery Bradley with 19th pick but was worth 50th pick.</li>
+  <li>Drafted Avery Bradley with 19th pick but was worth 59th pick.</li>

   <li>Drafted Jaylen Brown with 3th pick but was worth 9th pick.</li>

   </ul>'
-draft_description: Danny Ainge ranks in the 48th percentile for drafting among executives in our database.
-Ainge's draft picks average out to be worth the equivalent of 1 spot higher than they were picked due to his good drafting.
+draft_description: Danny Ainge ranks in the 53th percentile for drafting among executives in our database.
+Ainge's draft picks average out to be worth the equivalent of 2 spots lower than they were picked due to their terrible drafting.
 draft_num_players: 48
-draft_overall_percentile_vorp: 69
+draft_overall_percentile_vorp: 71
-draft_rating_bpm: 1
+draft_rating_bpm: -5
-draft_rating_grade_bpm: C+
+draft_rating_grade_bpm: B-
-draft_rating_grade_vorp: C
+draft_rating_grade_vorp: C+
-draft_rating_percentile_bpm: 57
+draft_rating_percentile_bpm: 66
-draft_rating_percentile_vorp: 49
+draft_rating_percentile_vorp: 53
-draft_rating_vorp: 1
+draft_rating_vorp: -2
 draft_total_bpm: -45202
 draft_total_grade_bpm: A
 draft_total_grade_vorp: A